Infurox/k8s-gitops-demo/README.md

-# Cloud native environment on Kubernetes
+# Deployment of web application on Kubernetes

 A demo web application (frontend and backend) deployed on Kubernetes with a focus on scalability, security, monitoring and automated deployment via GitOps.